 Nonpredictive monopolization enforcement

-A fix to monopolization law in the form of a nonpredictive, formulaic enforcement framework would be more elusive than in the merger context, but it is doable.
+A fix to monopolization law in the form of a nonpredictive, formulaic enforcement framework would be more elusive than in the merger context, but it is still worth consideration.

 The threshold requirement in monopolization cases that the company is “dominant” in a market could undergo the same structural presumption that a merger does.
 But the second requirement—that the monopolist maintained or increased its monopoly power to the detriment of competition—would require looking beyond mere market structure.
 Otherwise, it would collapse into the first requirement and put monopolization law in the awkward position of forbidding the mere possession of monopoly power—a condition that can emerge organically and with benign competitive effects, especially in winner-takes-all tech markets.

-In addition to its parallels with the structural presumption in merger cases, such a framework could also draw from case law experience with “unreasonable restraints of trade”, which are collusive agreements among competitors that are subject to another subset of the antitrust laws.
+Such a framework for monopolization claims could also draw from case law experience with “unreasonable restraints of trade”, which are collusive agreements among competitors that are subject to another subset of the antitrust laws.
 Certain such agreements are treated as so pernicious as to render them strictly “per se” illegal (unlawful without any regard for their actual competitive effects), and others as so benign as to subject them to a highly permissive “rule of reason” (usually lawful under a full-blown competitive effects analysis).
 But a “truncated” rule of reason lying in a Goldilocks middle between these two extremes causes certain agreements to be presumed unlawful without delving into its actual competitive effects, while still allowing the parties to the agreement to rebut that presumption with adequate proof.
-This framework could be roughly imported into monopolization cases.
+This framework could be roughly imported into a presumption-based structuralist approach to monopolization cases.

-One major hurdle for monopolization cases under the new framework would be in determining whether, in a particular case, the monopolist has engaged in a pre-determined category of problematic conduct.
+One major hurdle for monopolization cases under the new framework would be in determining whether, in a particular case, the monopolist has engaged in a preset category of problematic conduct.
 This would not always be obvious (a lesson learned from courts grappling with when to apply the truncated rule of reason in restraints of trade cases).
-But in keeping with the goal of a simple, formulaic approach that avoids slipping into a competitive effects analysis, an objective screen could be used.
-This screen would look at certain nonpredictive indicators—market conditions or circumstances present and not present—which would function as a checklist or be summed up to formulaicly determine whether the monopolist’s conduct falls within the pre-determined list of presumptively unlawful activities.
+But in keeping with the goal of a simple, formulaic approach that avoids slipping into the competitive effects quagmire, an objective screen could be used.
+This screen would look at certain nonpredictive indicators—market conditions or circumstances present and not present—which would function as a checklist or be summed up to formulaically determine whether the monopolist’s conduct falls within the pre-determined list of presumptively unlawful activities.